Dhiraj96/STAT395_Labs/README.md

 # My Projects
 Here you will find folders of all my completed coding related projects.
 Currently there is just one repo that contains the assignments/projects I worked on during my Statistical Learning Class at the University of Richmond.
-I am also currently working on various trading related statistical studies that will be posted up soon.
+I am also currently working on various trading related statistical studies that will be posted up in due time.

 ## Stat395_Labs